Howell OWI Defense Attorney in Livingston County

 Of all courts in Michigan, the Howell District Court is among the most notorious for being harsh with misdemeanor charges, including OWI and DUI charges.
-For a first offense, the court can place a defendant on probation for up to two years.
+The court can place a defendant on probation for up to two years for a first offense.
 While on probation, the court will order alcohol and drug testing, fines, costs, probation supervision fees, statutory fees, alcohol therapy or education, and frequent meetings with a probation officer.
 Jail time for a first offense can be up to 93 days in the Livingston County Jail.
-A conviction for a second offense within seven years requires a minimum of five days and up to 1 year in jail.
-A third offense, within any period, is a felony and can result in several years in prison and up to five years of probation.
+A second conviction within seven years requires a minimum of five days and up to 1 year in jail.
+Regardless of the time between cases, a third conviction is a felony and can result in several years in prison and up to five years of probation.

 Convictions for OWI and License Suspension and Revocation